Top Ten Greatest Philosophical Questions of All Time

 I think most people would put this question at number one.
 But it's not and for one simple reason: the question of God’s existence actually bears very little on the answers to every other question below.

 That is the basic thrust of the argument from design, which says that if we stumble upon a pocket watch lying on the beach, we don’t assume it assembled itself.
 We assume something even more complex designed it.
 Namely, us.
-Adding God, then, seems to simply solve the problem of why there are trees and tornadoes and income tax.
+After all, the human brain, which designs things like watches, is the most complex thing known.

-Note, I am not saying God does or doesn't exist, just that He shares the same ontological status as flying elephants and honest politicians.
+Note, I am not saying God does or doesn't exist, just that proposing Him doesn't resolve the debate about anything else, which we'll see again below.
 In fact, the only reason I included this question at all is for its historical significance.
 Humanity has exhausted itself on this one, an effort I won’t perpetuate.

 #9) What is the meaning of life?